 4. Revisit Your HSA or FSA Contributions

-Adjust your contributions to your Health Savings Account (HSA) if you have a high-deductible healthcare plan.
-HSA contribution limits for 2024 are $4,150 for individuals and $8,300 for families, with a $1,000 catch-up contribution for people aged 55 and older.
+Adjust your health savings account (HSA) contributions if you have a high-deductible healthcare plan.
+The 2025 HSA contribution limits are $4,300 for individuals and $8,550 for families, with a $1,000 catch-up contribution for people 55 and older.

 5. Consider Other Forms of Savings to Achieve Your Goals